Time Warner CEO Bewkes could get $32 million from AT&T merger

-Time Warner Inc Chief Executive Jeff Bewkes could walk away with a $32 million payout if the media company completes its $85 billion merger with AT&T Inc.
+Time Warner Inc Chief Executive Jeff Bewkes could walk away with a $32 million (26.15 million pounds) payout if the media company completes its $85 billion (69.45 billion pounds) merger with AT&T Inc.

 According a regulatory filing by Time Warner on Monday, Bewkes could receive grants worth twice his annual long-term incentives under terms of the deal. (bit.ly/2f97AZ9)